The Cyan Language: Future Enhancements

 \end{itemize}

-\item a parameter whose type is \verb!Block<T1, ...
-Tn><R>! (or \verb!Block<R>!) is considered a variable of level 0.
-The real argument corresponding to this parameter may be a variable or block of any level.
-Of course, the type of the variable or block should be \verb!Block<T1, ...
-Tn><R>! (\verb!Block<R>!) or one of its subtypes;
+\item a parameter whose type is \verb!Function<T1, ...
+Tn, R>! is considered a variable of level 0.
+The real argument corresponding to this parameter may be a variable or function of any level.
+Of course, the type of the variable or function should be \verb!Function<T1, ...
+Tn, R>! or one of its subtypes;

-\item a variable or parameter whose type is \verb!Any! {\it \bf cannot} receive as real argument any r-block.
-Unfortunately this introduces an exception in the subtype hierarchy: a sub-prototype may not be a sub-type.
-For example, {\tt Block} is not subtype of {\tt Any}.
-Although a block like \verb"[ ^0 ]" inherits from {\tt Any} (indirectly), its type is not considered subtype from {\tt Any}.
-The only way of correcting this is allocating the local variables in the stack --- see Section~\ref{blockimplementation}.
+\item a variable or parameter whose type is \verb!Any! {\it \bf cannot} receive as real argument any r-function.
+Unfortunately this introduces an exception in the subtype hierarchy: a subprototype may not be a sub-type.
+For example, \verb|Function<Int>| is not subtype of {\tt Any}.
+Although a function like \verb"{ ^0 }" inherits from {\tt Any} (indirectly), its type is not considered subtype from {\tt Any}.
+The only way of correcting this is allocating the local variables in the stack.
 But that is inefficient to say the least.

 \end{enumerate}